antonia-white/space-invaders/README.md

 - The colour palette was generated with [Color Combos](https://www.colorcombos.com/)
 - SVG files were taken from the open source site [SVG Repo](https://www.svgrepo.com/)
 - SVG files were resized with [iloveimg](https://www.iloveimg.com/)

+### Acknowledgments

+- My mentor Tim
+- My friends and family for testing the site and helping me identify bugs

 ***